alexsaunderswps/User-Guides/web_portal_device_management_guide.md

 ### Enter Device Details and Installation

 6. **Confirm WildXR number**
-   -In the **"Device Details"** screen, confirm that the WildXR Number matches the number from Step 4
+   - In the **"Device Details"** screen, confirm that the WildXR Number matches the number from Step 4

 7. **Enter device name and select organization**
    - Enter a descriptive name in the **"Name"** field